Sinkinson/launchschool/README.md

+## About ##

-Repo contains all lesson exercises and problem sets for Launch School
+This repo contains all the problem sets and lesson exercises for launchschool